Quarantine pests

 The apple maggot is a fruit fly which mainly infest apples but also species of the hawthorn family.

 Adult flies are 4–5 millimetres long with a wing span of 7.5–9 millimetres.
 The body is mainly black with a white marking on the back and three lighter stripes over its rear end.
-The wings are transparent with black stripes which characteristically form the letter F.
+The wings are transparent with black wing markings which characteristically form the letter F.

 Symptoms